-This article reviews the inheritance of roles in MindTouch and how it applies to users, groups and page permissions.
-It is presented in the order in which permissions can be inherited or applied.
+This article reviews the inheritance of roles within MindTouch and how it applies to users, groups, and page permissions.
+It is presented in the order in which permissions can be inherited/applied.

-Before assigning permissions to users, groups and pages, the first level of security and permissions in MindTouch is site access.
-By default the site is set to public, meaning that any user can navigate the site without being logged in.
-You can restrict the site to private, which requires the user to login in order to see anything by going into the Control Panel > Configuration and checking the "Make site private (Anonymous users must sign in)" :
+Before drilling in on the individual permissions of Users, Groups, and Pages, the first level of Security and Permissions within MindTouch is site access.
+By default the site is set to Public, meaning that any user can navigate the site without being logged in.
+You can restrict the site to Private, which requires the user to login in order to see anything by going into the Control Panel > Configuration and checking the "Make site private (Anonymous users must sign in)" :

-Group permissions are set through roles at group creation and can be modified at any time via the control panel.
-The groups roles are the same as the user roles and allow you to aggregate users so that they can easily be applied to pages for permissions along with granting them a higher permission as a whole.
-Later in this article you'll learn what permissions the user inherits as a bottom line.
-Review how to create new groups to learn more about adding and configuring groups.
+Group Permissions are set as Roles at Group creation and can be modified at any time via the Control Panel.
+The Groups Roles are the same as the User Roles and allow you to aggregate users together so that they can easily be applied to pages for permissions along with granting them a higher permission as a whole.
+Later on in this article I'll explain what permissions the user inherits as a bottom line review.
+You can review our Group Management documentation to learn more about adding and configuring Groups.

-Now that you understand all of the different areas in MindTouch where you can control permissions and restrictions, let's review how all of the role assignments apply so you can understand how to effectively apply roles and restrictions in order to get your desired result.
+Now that you understand all of the different areas within MindTouch where you can control permissions and restrictions, let's review how all of the Role assignments apply so you can understand how to effectively apply Roles and Restrictions in order to get your desired result.

-A role applied to a user dictates that user's default access permissions across the entire site.
-If the same user is added to a group that has a different role, the user gets the benefit of both roles.
+A user has a Role applied to them which dictates their default access permissions across the entire site.
+If the same user is added to a group that has a different Role, the user gets the benefit of both Roles.

-Example: If I'm a pro member user with a viewer role and I get added to a group that has the author role, then I get the combination of author and viewer roles across the site.
+Example: If I'm a user with a Viewer Role and I get added to a group that has the Author Role, then I get the combination of Author and Viewer Roles across the site.
 Note that in order to inherit the Author Role, I need to have Pro Member status within the MindTouch site.
-A Community Member cannot gain access permissions beyond a viewer role until they are promoted to pro member status, even if they are granted additional roles through group membership or page permissions.
+A Community Member cannot gain access permissions beyond Viewer Role until they are promoted to Pro Member status, even when they are granted additional Roles through group membership or Page Grants.

-Pages can restrict and/or enhance the privileges a user or group has, with the limitation that community members cannot gain access permissions beyond a viewer role.
-Page restrictions have the following effect, unless the user or group is explicitly granted access:
+Pages can restrict and/or enhance the privileges that a user or group has, with the limitation that Community Members cannot gain access permissions beyond Viewer Role.
+Page Restrictions have the following effect, unless the user or group is is explicitly granted access:

 - Public pages revoke no permissions.

-- Semi-private pages are hidden from the hierarchy and from search unless the user is added to the permission list or if the user has the URL for that page.
-Users on the permission list can see the page in the hierarchy and search without navigating to it.
+- Semi-Private pages are hidden from the hierarchy and search unless the user is added to the Permission list or if the user has the URL for the page.
+If the user is on the permission list they will be able to see it in the hierarchy and search without navigating to it.
 If the user only has the URL, they will only see it in the hierarchy when they navigate to it, but it will still be hidden from search.

 - Private pages revoke all access permissions to all users and groups.
 Private pages are not shown in the hierarchy or in search results.
-When trying to directly accessing the page, a user will receive a message, stating that the user does not have permission to view the page.
+Even when directly accessing them, the user is shown a message that they do not have access permission to view the page.

-Page privileges enable users and groups to regain access permissions after the page restriction has been applied.
-Unless a user, or a group the user is member of, is listed in the page permissions list, the user will not be able to perform operations they are otherwise granted on the site.
-A limitation of Page Grants, is that a Community Member cannot gain access permissions beyond the viewer role.
-In other words, community members are never able to do more than view content.
+Page Grants enable users and groups to regain access permissions after the page Restriction has been applied.
+Unless a user, or a group the user is member of, is listed in the Page Grants, the user will not be able to perform operations they are otherwise granted on the site.
+A limitation of Page Grants, is that a Community Member cannot gain access permissions beyond Viewer Role.

-It is strongly encouraged that as you set up roles and permissions that you have the users test their access to ensure the way you have applied the settings match your expectation for restrictions.
-As always, if you have questions on how to implement the restrictions, reach out to MindTouch Support.
+It is strongly encouraged that as you setup roles/permissions that you have test users to ensure the way you have applied the settings match your expectation for restrictions.
+As always, if you have questions on how to implement the restrictions/security, you can reach out to MindTouch Customer Support.